-The FMWA provides work authorization and earned legal status for the current “domestic” workforce.
+Recent Background: The FMWA provides work authorization and earned legal status for the agricultural “domestic” workforce.
 The legislation streamlines the H-2A guestworker program and extends access to year-round industries such as dairy.
 Importantly, it contains costs by capping the maximum increase of the Adverse Effect Wage Rate (AEWR) to 3.25 percent or 4.25 percent if the AEWR is not at least 110 percent of minimum wage.
-This is a significant improvement over the current trend of a 6 percent increase on average, with some states experiencing jumps of as much as ten to twenty percent.
+This is a significant improvement over the current trend of a 6 percent increase on average, with some states experiencing jumps of as much as 10 to 20 percent.

 The FMWA is an important step but further improvements, specifically to the H-2A program, are needed.
 USApple and the AWC have shared areas of concern with our champions in the House and Senate.